Performance

 Performance Overview

 As with all digital audio workstations, you’ll eventually run into a performance ceiling as you keep adding increasingly complex logic into your project.
-This is especially easy to do in AudioNodes, because everything is modular, with a lot of feedback.
+This is especially easy to do in AudioNodes, because everything is modular, and modules (or Nodes) can pile up quick.

 When you run into the performance ceiling, buffer underrun occurs, causing audible glitching.
 It’s when you hear your audio output to be crackling and stuttering.